MicrosoftDocs/visualstudio-docs/docs/extensibility/visual-cpp-project-extensibility.md

 ### Override a rule

-If you want your toolset to use most of the VC Project default rules, but to replace just one or a few of them (For example, the C/C++ rule to show different compiler switches), you can provide a rule with the same name and display name and include it in the `PropertyPageSchema` item group after the import of default cpp targets.
+Perhaps you want your toolset to use most of the VC Project default rules, but to replace just one or a few of them.
+For example, say you only want to change the C/C++ rule to show different compiler switches.
+You can provide a new rule with the same name and display name as the existing rule, and include it in the `PropertyPageSchema` item group after the import of default cpp targets.
 Only one rule with a given name is used in the project, and the last one included into the `PropertyPageSchema` item group wins.

 ### Rule format and main types